Kukaheadla/Cluster_and_Cloud_Dashboard/README.md

 # Cluster and Cloud Computing - Assignment 2, Group 29

-The group consist of the following members:
+The group consists of the following members:

 - Alexander Troup (640478), atroup@student.unimelb.edu.au